 The Commission meets as and when necessary at WHO headquarters in Geneva to evaluate the status of countries applying for certification of dracunculiasis eradication and to recommend whether a particular country should be certified as free of transmission.

-A country endemic for dracunculiasis reporting zero indigenous cases over a complete calendar year is deemed to have prevented transmission of guinea-worm disease and is classified in a precertification stage.
+A country endemic for dracunculiasis reporting zero indigenous cases over a complete calendar year is deemed to have prevented transmission of guinea-worm disease and is classified as being in the precertification phase.

-To be declared free of dracunculiasis, a country that has stopped transmission of the disease must have reported zero indigenous cases through active surveillance for at least three calendar years.
+To be declared free of dracunculiasis, a country that has stopped transmission of the disease must have reported zero indigenous cases through active surveillance for at least 3 consecutive calendar years.

-A national report should document all actions taken from the beginning of the programme, including the three-year period, to interrupt transmission and confirm zero occurrence of guinea-worm disease cases.
+A national report should document all actions taken from the beginning of the programme, including the 3-year period, to interrupt transmission and confirm zero occurrences of guinea-worm disease cases.

-After this period, an International Certification Team (ICT) visits the country to verify the information in the national report.
-During its visit, ICT assesses the adequacy of the surveillance system and reviews records of investigations for rumoured cases and subsequent actions taken.
+After this period, an International Certification Team (ICT) visits the country to verify the information contained in the national report.
+During its visit, the ICT assesses the adequacy of the surveillance system and reviews records of any investigations for rumoured cases and subsequent actions taken.

-Since its establishment in 1995 to the end of 2013, the ICCDE has met nine times.
-It has certified 197 countries, territories and areas (belonging to 185 Member States) as free of dracunculiasis.
+Since its establishment in 1995 until April 2016, the ICCDE has met 11 times.
+It has certified 198 countries, territories and areas (belonging to 186 Member States) as free of dracunculiasis.

-To achieve global certification of dracunculiasis eradication, WHO must formally certify every individual country even if no transmission has ever been recorded in that particular country.
+To declare global eradication of dracunliasis, WHO must formally certify every individual country even if no transmission has ever been recorded in that particular country.